 My arms are tired from fighting, defending, and praying.
 I just.want.to.sit.down…curl up in the fetal position or slump down is more like it.
 From now on though, I think I need to call those moments, my “Moses moments.”

-There he stood, holding the staff of God high so Joshua and his army would have the advantage over the Amalekites.
-But he got tired.
+There Moses stood, holding the staff of God high so Joshua and his army would have the advantage over the Amalekites.
+But he got tired and rightly so.
 War is tiring.
 Keeping the advantage is tiring.
-And all he wanted to do was rest.
-But everytime he dropped his arms, the Amalekites got the advantage.
+And all poor old Moses wanted to do was rest.

 We’ve seen in the Bible, our friends matter.
 Remember the story of the paralytic whose friends lowered him through a hole in the roof they cut so Jesus could heal their friend?
 It’s become one of my favorite stories in the Bible, for the reason I’m about to explain.

-Moses friends knew he was tired.
-They also witnessed the fact that everytime he lowered his arms, the advantage shifted.
+Moses’ friends knew he was tired.
+They also witnessed the fact that every time he lowered his arms, the advantage of war shifted.
 So they brought him a rock to sit on, to take a load off and then, they stood on each side and held his hands up for him.